vercel/modelfusion/docs/guide/function/generate-text.md

 - Then it must be alternating between an assistant message and a user message.
 - The last message must always be a user message (when submitting to a model).

 You can use a ChatPrompt without an final user message when you e.g. want to display the current state of a conversation.
-The type checking is done at runtime when you submit a chat prompt to a model with a prompt format.
+The type checking is done at runtime when you submit a chat prompt to a model with a prompt template.

 #### Example